lelou6666/nimbus-docs/phantom/protocol.rst

   The REST protocol details
   can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DeleteAutoScalingGroup.html>`_.

 * ``DescribeAutoScalingGroups``  This API call lists all of the calling users currently running autoscaling groups.
   The REST protocol details
   can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DescribeAutoScalingGroups.html>`_.

 * ``SetDesiredCapacity``.
 This API call sets the number of VMs currently running in a given Auto Scaling Group.
-The user is free to adjust this The REST protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_SetDesiredCapacity.html>`_.
+The user is free to adjust this.
+  The REST protocol details
+  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_SetDesiredCapacity.html>`_.